 After graduating in 1920, Chávez moved back to Albuquerque where he opened a law practice and joined local politics.
-Two years later he was elected to the state House of Representatives, where he supported legislation offering free text books to school children.
-In the 1930 he was elected to the U.S. House of Representatives.
-In that role he supported the Elephant Butte Dam and Carlsbad Irrigation Projects, as well as compensation to New Mexico Pueblo Indians.
+Two years later, he was elected to the state House of Representatives, where he supported legislation offering free text books to school children.
+In 1930, he was elected to the US House of Representatives.
+In that role, he supported the Elephant Butte Dam and Carlsbad Irrigation Projects, as well as compensation to New Mexico Pueblo Indians.

 Chávez joined the Senate in 1935 to fill a vacancy and then easily won election to that office the next year.
 For the next 27 years, Chávez used his position to promote the development of resources in the West, including water and soil conservation programs, federal crop insurance, and rural electrification.
 He also introduced several bills aimed at protecting Native American lands and rights.

 On the national stage, Chávez supported America’s involvement in NATO (North Atlantic Treaty Organization), helped create America’s Good Neighbor Policy with Latin America, and helped develop the Pan American highway.
 Chávez also co-sponsored the Fair Employment Practices Commission Bill, which would prohibit discrimination in employment.
 However, these rights wouldn’t be won until the 1964 Civil Rights Bill that was passed two years after his death.